jgaya/html5bootcamp/README.md

 → [index](#index)

-###Tools
+###Environment Setup

 1. At least, three different browsers installed on the developer machine.
 Example, Chrome, Firefox, and the Android browser using Android's emulator.

-2. The IDE to use is [SublimeText](http://www.sublimetext.com/).
+2. The recommended IDE to use is [SublimeText](http://www.sublimetext.com/).

 3. Skype Account + headset (audio calls)

-4. Create your own[ GitHub](https://github.com/) account.
-Follow this[ guideline](https://help.github.com/articles/set-up-git) to setup your account.
+4. Create your own [GitHub](https://github.com/) account.
+Follow this [guideline](https://help.github.com/articles/set-up-git) to setup your account.

+5. If you are on a windows machine install [PowerShell](https://msdn.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell) or [Cygwin](https://cygwin.com/install.html)

-5. Install your own NodeJS server.
+6. Install your own NodeJS server.
   * Download [NodeJS](http://nodejs.org/)
   * Install `http-server` globally, by running `npm install -g http-server`
-  * To start the server, from a command line interface, run `http-server` in the directory where you will clone the startup repo
+  * To start the server, from a command line interface, run `http-server` in the directory where you will clone the startup repository
   * Open your web browser and point to localhost:PORT (the `http-server` should have outputted the number of PORT you should use)

-6. Fork this repo [https://github.com/globant-ui/startup](https://github.com/globant-ui/startup) to use as a base to host the project code.
+7. Fork this repo [https://github.com/globant-ui/startup](https://github.com/globant-ui/startup) to use as a base to host the project code.

 → [index](#index)

 ###General Guidelines

+TODO:REVISAR

 The boot camp is organized in the following way: